Ryagg/scifi_zone/README.md

 -   **Tickets_ticket**

     The site's purpose is to sell tickets and packages.
 This model, together with the following tickets_package and tickets_actor models, is the foundation.
 Name, image, and description give a brief overview and are used on the tickets/packages pages.
 Description and included inform the user on the tickets and packages detail page about what the product contains.
 For autograph and photoshoot tickets, users must choose one guest (star) for which the ticket will be valid.
 Packaged include additional goodies, which are also listed on the package detail page.
 The site currently does not use the stored sku data.
 The ticketholder_name is intended to be used for the creation of personalized tickets.

--   **Tickets_package**

-    CHECK WHETHER THIS MODEL IS STILL NEEDED.
-PROBABLY 'LEFTOVER' FROM EARLIER VERSION.

 -   **Tickets_actor**